-In today’s ever-changing marketplace, your business needs to demonstrate that it’s in step with the times as well as with your customers.
-A refresh is one way to make sure to keep your brand from appearing stale and out-of-date.
+In today’s ever-changing marketplace, your business needs to demonstrate that it’s in step with the times as well as your customers .
+A refresh is one way to make sure to keep your brand from appearing stale and musty.

-Having the capability to evolve with the changes of the consumer, is on track with what a refresh is trying to accomplish.
+Having the capability to evolve with the changes of the consumer is right on track with what a refresh is trying to accomplish.
 LEGO is a brand that has made a science out of it.
 As a company that started in 1939 they’ve been able to keep with changing times for nearly 80 years.
-Originally LEGO was marketed to children and parents and saw the adult as an irrelevant market.
-But they soon realized that adults were taking a new interest in their beloved childhood toys.
-LEGO added new products, including 5,000-piece model sets, and they updated their digital marketing.
-They also created video games and movies that has earned them over $400 million.
+Originally LEGO marketed to children and parents and saw the adult as an irrelevant market.
+But they soon realized that adults were taking a new interested in their beloved childhood toys.
+LEGO added new products, adding 5,000-piece model sets as well as updating their digital marketing.
+They also created videogames and movies that has earned them around $400 million.
 Updating your products is a great way for your already established brand to find new interests from consumers who were waiting on a change.

 At Toolbox Studios, we look at refreshes as a way to elevate your brand to new heights.
 We understand the value of having a enduring brand, but it should be ready to evolve when the moment arrives.
 Refreshing does not have to be a drastic change in your brand or company.
 Although a complete a rebrand is sometimes necessary under certain circumstances.
 A refresh is a minor, yet noticeable, change that can potentially lead to a new audience without sacrificing the customers that already know and respect your brand.
 A strategic brand refresh can brush away the cob webs and shine a new light on the message your business wants to communicate.